Back to Delaware

 What This Bill Does

-• Requires individuals providing or seeking to provide mentorship through a Department of Education program to submit to state and federal criminal background checks.
+• Requires all current or future student mentors under the Department of Education to submit to criminal background checks and Child Protection Registry checks.

-• The State Bureau of Identification will send results to the person overseeing the mentorship program.
+• Requires the State Bureau of Identification to send all report results to the person in charge of the mentoring program or the Secretary of Education.

 Who It Names or Affects